lsoft/ReSequel/Extension/SolutionWideScannerReadme.txt

 ﻿Rules how to use solution-wide scanner

-1) Scanner requires ALL items (tables, columns) to be exists in the query.
+1) Scanner requires ALL items (tables, columns) to exists in the query.
-2) Every item is a wild card (? means only ONE any symbol, * means from zero to infinity any symbols).
+2) Every item is a wild card (? means only ONE any symbol, * means from ZERO to infinity any symbols).
 3) Every wild card should contains at least one regular char, so wild cards '**', '??', '?*' etc are not allowed.
 4) For column names wild card '*' IS ALLOWED and means 'Require using a star in a select query'.
 But it's better to check an appropriate checkbox.
 5) For table names parenthesis [] does not have any influence on the results.
 You may or may not put your table name wild cards in these parenthesis.